Glasson Dock: History

 In 1792, with the construction of the Lancaster Canal underway, thought was given to building a connection between it and merchant shipping.
-John Rennie's plans for a Glasson branch formed the basis for the Private Act of Parliament which was obtained in May 1793.
-However, after no work took place, it was not until 1819 that the plans were revived, when another Private Bill was passed to raise additional finance for the project.
+John Rennie's plans for a Glasson branch formed the basis for the Lancaster Canal Act 1793 (33 Geo.
+3. c.
+107) which was obtained in May 1793.
+However, after no work took place, it was not until 1819 that the plans were revived, when the Lancaster Canal Navigation Act 1819 (59 Geo.
+3. c. lxiv) was passed to raise additional finance for the project.
 The estimated cost of the branch was £34,608, and work began in 1823.
 The 2.5 mi branch dropped through 52 ft from Galgate, and the basic engineering was completed in December 1825, but financial difficulties meant that warehousing and wharves could not be constructed at first, and so the build-up of trade was slow.
 However, by 1830 over 10,000 tons of goods passed through the dock, most of it passing on to the canal.
 Because the locks were 14 ft wide, smaller ships did not have to tranship their cargoes to canal boats, as they could sail through the dock and along the canal.
 The first such boat to do so was a schooner called Sprightly, which carried slate to Preston in May 1826.
 Incoming trade included slate, timber, potatoes and grain, while coal was exported through the port to Ulverston, North Wales and Ireland.

 As the ships using the dock did not require significant amounts of local labour, the settlement around the dock did not grow significantly.
 Many of the buildings in the village were built in the 19th century, including Christ Church, which was built in 1840, although expanded in 1931–32.
 A shipyard and Customs House were built in 1834, a Watch House in 1836, and a Dry Dock in 1841.
 The shipyards were largely concerned with ship repair rather than shipbuilding, eventually closing in 1968, with the dry dock filled in a year later.